Find Grad Schools

 38 Yearly Graduations

 University of California - San Diego comes in at #4 on our list of the most popular colleges offering master's degrees in geology.
 Each year, around 39,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The geology program at University of California - San Diego awarded 38 master's degrees during the 2020-2021 school year.
-About 58% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 38 people received their master's degree in geology from UCSD.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #4